lf-lang/lf-avp-demo/README.md

-# XronOS
+# Autonomous Vehicle Parking (AVP) Demo
+This is a Lingua Franca port of the Autoware AVP demo featured in:

+    Bateni, Soroush and Lohstroh, Marten and Wong, Hou Seng and Kim, Hokeun and Lin, Shaokai and Menard, Christian and Lee, Edward A..
+"Risk and Mitigation of Nondeterminism in Distributed Cyber-Physical Systems".
+    21st ACM/IEEE International Symposium on Formal Methods and Models for System Design (MEMOCODE), Hamburg, Germany, September 21-22 2023.

-Port of Autoware to LF using the federated runtime currently only supported in the C target.
+The implementation uses the federated runtime and currently only supported by the C target.

-To be able to use this branch, clone the [Lingua Franca](https://github.com/icyphy/lingua-franca) repository.
+To be able to use this branch, clone the [Lingua Franca](https://github.com/lf-lang/lingua-franca) repository.

 Note:

-- Please change AUTOWARE_HOME in include/CMakeListsExtension.txt to reflect your top-level AutowareAuto folder.
-You can do this by changing the follwoing line:
+- Please change `AUTOWARE_HOME` in include/CMakeListsExtension.txt to reflect your top-level AutowareAuto folder.
+You can do this by changing the following line:

       set(AUTOWARE_HOME /home/$ENV{USER}/adehome/AutowareAuto)